Court Knowe, Gatehouse of Fleet, Castle Douglas, DG7 2HB

 We are located within the Galloway Hills Regional Scenic Area and on the boundary with Fleet Valley National Scenic Area as well as being within the Galloway & Southern Ayrshire UNESCO Biosphere and on the doorstep to the UK’s first International Dark Skies Park in Galloway Forest Park.

-Our nearest village Gatehouse-of-Fleet is a Biosphere Community which actively works together to enhance the area’s natural and cultural heritage.
+We are less than a 5-minute drive to the beautiful beach at Mossyard Bay and our nearest village Gatehouse-of-Fleet is a Biosphere Community which actively works together to enhance the area’s natural and cultural heritage.
 Cairnsmore of Fleet (a short 15-minute drive) is designated as a National Nature Reserve.
 We are located within a very special place indeed!

 Our nearby picturesque villages and towns of Gatehouse-of-Fleet, Kirkcudbright, Castle Douglas and Newton Stewart have something to offer everyone.
 Many festivals are held across the region as well as community events and activities.
 We have a number of delicious eateries and many local food producers offering something for everyone.